keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/12.idaho/state.md

 step3: '2 per step'
 usmle: '7 or 10 (MD/PhD)'
 visible: false
+googletitle: 'Idaho Licensure Requirements'
+googledesc: 'Idaho Medical Board licensing requirements, training exam requirements and information.
+The Board processes applications in 60 to 120 days from the date that the application is filed with no mandatory board appearance.
+The ID Med Board does not grant waivers to their posted Examination and educational requirements.'
+twitterenable: true
+twittercardoptions: summary
+twittershareimg: /home/medlicense-social-card.jpg
+twittertitle: 'Idaho Licensure Requirements'
+twitterdescription: 'Idaho Medical Board licensing requirements, training exam requirements and information.
+The Board processes applications in 60 to 120 days from the date that the application is filed with no mandatory board appearance.
+The ID Med Board does not grant waivers to their posted Examination and educational requirements.'
+articleenabled: false
+musiceventenabled: false
+orgaenabled: false
+orga:
+    ratingValue: 2.5
+orgaratingenabled: false
+eventenabled: false
+personenabled: false
+musicalbumenabled: false
+productenabled: false
+product:
+    ratingValue: 2.5
+restaurantenabled: false
+restaurant:
+    acceptsReservations: 'yes'
+    priceRange: $
+facebookenable: true
+facebooktitle: 'Idaho Licensure Requirements'
+facebookdesc: 'Idaho Medical Board licensing requirements, training exam requirements and information.
+The Board processes applications in 60 to 120 days from the date that the application is filed with no mandatory board appearance.
+The ID Med Board does not grant waivers to their posted Examination and educational requirements.'
 ---

 <p>Idaho typically takes 60 to 120 days to issue a license from the date that the application is filed with the Board.
 All work history and employment for the past 5 years is required to be verified.</p>